 Ok, what is the key takeaway?

 I think this certification came at the perfect time in my IT journey.
-Some of the harder-to-understand-before-you-see-it concepts surrounding practical network and system administrations and programming were starting to sink in for me.
+Some of the harder-to-understand-before-you-see-it concepts surrounding practical network and system administration and programming were starting to sink in for me.
 In addition, I had accumulated some experience with situations where we both had, and lacked security solutions, procedures, and tools where I worked.
 All this made this certification feel relevant and made me appreciate even more the skills needed to work as both a blue teamer and a red teamer.